 MacPractice is a software company that released an application called Clipboard to streamline the patient registration process.
 Rather than filling out paperwork, this process can be done digitally.
 It saves time for patients and provides real-time updates for the doctor.

-But now, clinics are beginning to give an iPad to their patients to quickly fill out forms and show symptoms.
+But now, clinics are beginning to give an iPad to their patients to quickly fill out this paperwork.
 Instead of having to re-log this information each time you go, this is information is saved and sent to the doctor resulting in a much more efficient process.
-Streamlining patient registration alone has saved the healthcare industry a tremendous amount of time and resources by taking this process digital.
+Taking this process digital saves the healthcare industry a tremendous amount of time and resources.

 Following these patterns, how can construction utilize technology?
 Construction software solutions have been on the horizon, but many general contractors have continued to go the traditional paper-based route.
 Regarding not going in a technological direction, those in the construction industry state challenges.

 With the majority of those in the construction industry retiring in the next 5 to 10 years, there will be new opportunities for the younger generation.
 In 2015, it was reported that only 7.3 percent of those in construction were between the ages of 20 and 24.
-With a younger generation soon to enter the workforce, technology adoption will be easier.
-This younger generation is more familiar with technology, so the fear of usability is not an issue for them.
-This means that technology in the construction industry will steadily rise over the next five to ten years.
+With a younger generation soon to enter the workforce, new construction technology adoption will be easier.
+This younger generation is more familiar with technology.
+As a result, the fear of usability is not an issue for them.
+Accordingly, this means that new construction technology will steadily rise over the next five to ten years.